-Why joint farming occurs in the title nevertheless is made clear by the emphasis Singh's blueprint for the Indian economy places on maximal land utilization as the sine qua non for progress at the time the book was written.
-It is by this principle that he organises his critique, and from which an organic picture of his proposed solution grows out.
-Much of Singh's thought is structured in this organic way, one factor connecting to the other, and ultimately grounded in earthly reality, like an ecosystem.
-This lends the book's arguments a cohesive quality as it transitions from a discussion of the problems to one of solutions and gives it an air of intellectual honesty belying the political circumstances in which it came out.
+The book retains an emphasis on maximal land utilization as the sine qua non for progress.
+It is by this principle that he organises his critique, from which a picture of his proposed solution grows.
+Much of Singh's thought is structured in this organic manner, one factor connecting to the other, and ultimately grounded in ground reality, like an ecosystem.
+This lends the book's arguments a cohesive quality as it transitions from a discussion of the problems to one of solutions and provides it an unusual intellectual honesty.
+Singh presents a dispassionate analysis of a vast amount of empirical data from myriad disciplines and societies across different continents, geographies, and stages of economic development.
+The additions he makes provide a view to problem-solving for rural areas as well as industry that can only be the product of a mind well-versed in extraordinary detail with the village way of life, their ethos and their factor endowments.